 Before 1980, student loan debt was dischargeable without having to prove undue hardship.

-In making that changed, they decided against defining undue hardship.
+In making that change, they decided against defining undue hardship.

 Over the years, the lack of definition and the subsequent changes to bankruptcy laws, left the undue hardship discharge decision in the hands of the bankruptcy court.